-AWC protects populations of the Southern Hairy-nosed Wombat at Yookamurra Sanctuary in the Murraylands region and Dakalanta on the Eyre Peninsula of South Australian.
-We help limit gazing competition from exotic herbivores by conducting regular control of feral goats and rabbits.
+AWC protects populations of the Southern Hairy-nosed Wombat at Yookamurra Sanctuary in the Murraylands region and Dakalanta on the Eyre Peninsula of South Australia.
+We help limit grazing competition from exotic herbivores by conducting regular control of feral goats and rabbits.

 The greatest threat to the species is currently Sarcoptic mange which can kill 80–90% of affected populations/groups.
 Other threats include habitat destruction and fragmentation, illegal culling, grazing competition from domestic livestock and feral animals such as rabbits, collisions with motor vehicles, and drought which can prevent successful reproduction.